bslew/antabTr/readme.md

 ```

 The program extracts the Tsys data from the log file even if the calibration is
-not available and stores it as (noisy) inputs in supervised ML.
+not available and stores it as (noisy) inputs.
 The target data is taken from the corresponding
 antab file.
 The calibration of the input is inferred from the most likely target/input ratio,
 although several other check are performed before the extracted wisdom enters the training
 set.
 Extracting wisdom also automatically rejects parts of the data from the beginning